CyberBill1/CloudWatch-Automated-Snapshots-on-AWS/README.md

-# ifeanyi-barth
+#Automated Snapshots of AWS Instance using CloudWatch

-This is a repository containing my personal website/portfolio
+This is a repository showing the processes involve in setting up automated snapshots of an AWS EC2 Instance using Amazon ClowdWatch